owthq/ripple-modern/README.md

 open a github issue to bump a feature
 ## live demo
-[check out the live demo](https://fakerybakery.github.io/website-template/) hosted by github pages
+[check out the live demo](https://fakerybakery.github.io/website-template/) hosted by github pages - see the [gh-pages](https://github.com/fakerybakery/website-template/tree/gh-pages) branch
 ## license
 feel free to use this for free on your website, but please make sure my username (and a link to my website/github/twitter) ends up somewhere in the footer
 ## includes